SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ### Practice 1 : Obtaining an OTU table with FROGS in Galaxy

-In this training we will first performed metabarcoding analysis with the FROGS v3.1 pipeline in the Galaxy environment.
+In this training we will first performed metabarcoding analysis with the FROGS v3.1 pipeline in the Galaxy environment `https://github.com/geraldinepascal/FROGS `.
 In a second time, we will perform similar analysis in command line on HPC i-Trop cluster.

 * Connect to [Galaxy i-Trop](http://http://bioinfo-inter.ird.fr:8080/) with formationN account.
 * Create a new history and import Metabarcoding sample datasets (paired-end fastq files compressed by tar ) from
 `Shared Data / Data libraries /formation Galaxy 2019 / Metabarcoding`.
 Recovery  `DATA_s.tar.gz` and `Summary.txt`
   - Fastq files used here are a subset of reads obtained in a metagenomic study of Edwards et al 2015 containing 4 soil compartments:  Rhizosphere, Rhizoplane, Endosphere and Bulk_Soil of a rice culture.

-* We will build a workflow to analyse sequences from fastq to estimation of diversity using tools included into FROGs package `https://github.com/geraldinepascal/FROGS `:
+We will launch every step of a metabarcoding analysis as follow :

+### Preprocess

-* Merge paired reads and dereplicate using the Preprocessing tool - `FROGS Pre-process`
+* Merge paired reads and dereplicate using the Preprocessing tool with FLASH as merge software - `FROGS Pre-process`
   - => Read size is 250 pb, expected, minimum and maximun amplicon size are 250,100,350 pb respectively.
 Use custom sequencing protocol.
+Use a mistmach rate of 0.01.
   - How many sequences have been overlapped?
   - How many sequences remain after dereplication?
   - What amplicon size is obtained in the majority of merged sequences?